 Positive And Negative Effects Of Video Games On Teenagers

 When you find your teen often sitting with their video games or multitasking when playing, you may be wondering about the possible effects of video games on teenagers.
 We may hardly know a teen who dislikes playing video games and electronic sports (esports).
-Consequently, a study found out that 97% of teens and children indulge in playing video games and mobile gaming for at least an hour a day in the US (1).
-Read on as we present a detail of the negative and positive effects of video games on your teen, some signs of video game addiction, and useful tips for managing the same.
+Video games are not just a pastime anymore; they have become integral to a teen’s life.
+A study found that 97% of teens and children in the US play video games and mobile gaming for at least an hour a day (1).
+Therefore, it is essential to understand both video games’ positive and negative effects on teens.
+Read on as we present details of the effects of video games on your teen, some signs of video game addiction, and useful tips for managing the same.

 In This Article